1jour1vin

 About the wine:

 Light yellow color with green highlights.
-A delicate nose revealing, in turn, chalky, slightly toasty, and fresh aromatic herb notes...
-On the palate, fullness, richness, finesse, lightness, and freshness—a successful blend of seemingly contradictory sensations.
+A delicate nose that reveals, in turn, chalky, slightly toasty, and fresh aromatic herb notes...
+On the palate, it is full-bodied, opulent, refined, light, and fresh—a successful blend of seemingly contradictory sensations.
 Great

 Customer rating